garrandall/popular-music-data/tracks/breakdown-dead-ahead-boz-scaggs.md

 It don't make sense
 You'd be a fool
 If you just run out on first offense
-Ooh baby play it smart
+Oh baby play it smart
 Before you go south with your big mouth
 Better check your heart